-Almost in all cases, C drive is the main drive where the Windows operating system is installed.
-All the save files, app data, and temporary files are saved here.
+Almost in all cases, the C drive is the main drive where the Windows operating system is installed.
+All the saved files, app data, and temporary files are saved here.
 As a result, the free space of C drive is an asset needed for the computer to run without problems.
-But, oftentimes the space allocated for C drive is not enough.
-The best solution is extending the space of C drive.
-In this article, we’re going to show you how to extend C drive in Windows 10 without formatting or losing any data.
+But, oftentimes the disk space allocated for C drive is not enough.
+The best solution to the low disk space problem is extending the space of the C drive from the unallocated space of others drives.
+So, how to increase c drive space in windows 10 from unallocated space?
+In this article, we’re going to show you how to extend C drive in Windows 10 without formatting or losing any data but just using other drives’ unallocated space.

 There are 3 simple ways to do this: